 LDL=132.53-0.09Age=132.53-0.09 (75)=125.78 mg/dL

 This answer is 0.45 mg/dL lower than the value found when using 70 years.
 (5 units different or 5 times the slope).

+Total: 3

 What is the interpretation of the “root mean squared error” in your regression model?

 The root mean squared error is the standard deviation of the sample for the regression line.
 For this model the rmse=33.672 mg/dL

+Wrong

+Total: 0

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 In this case, because the intercept is age, the intercept would be interpreted as follows: at 0 years of ages (or among newborns) the mean LDL is equal to the intercept, 132.53 mg/dL.
 The resulting value is neither scientifically relevant nor accurate.

+Total: 3

 What is the interpretation of the slope?

 The slope of this model can be interpreted as for every one year increase in age the mean LDL decreases by 0.09 mg/dL.

+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.

 Using the provided data we were able to construct a robust model of the association between age and serum LDL level in mg/dL.
 The resulting model suggests that for every one year increase in age mean serum LDL decreases by 0.09 mg/dL.
 The parameter age however was not found to be statistically significant at the 0.05 level in this case (p=0.698), thus we fail to reject the null that there is an association between age and serum LDL.
 It is likely that age modifies the association between LDL and another predictor.
 Additional tests are need to identify an association between LDL and age as an effect modifier.

+Did not mention about study population (0.5)

+CI (1)

+Total: 1.5

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?